LaDilettante/personal-webpage/_posts/2017-08-20-talk-to-user.md

 In contrast, good statistical software not only lets the user do what they want now, but also empowers them to do things they have not envisioned before.
 For this reason, near the end of the interview, I walked the users through design rationales that have non-obvious benefits.

 For example, while uploading R data frame to Amazon S3, we can either upload it as a CSV or as a binary R object.
 When asked, users invariably said they wanted CSV, which was the familiar way of doing things.
-I then engaged the user in thinking about the trade-off: yes, a CSV is more familiar, but it does not preserve the metadata, e.g. a data frame column types.
+I then engaged the user in thinking about the trade-off: yes, a CSV is more familiar, but it does not preserve the metadata, e.g. a data frame column types. *Then I stopped and let the users form their independent opinions*.
 Upon reflection, all users agreed that uploading a binary R object would be the better choice, albeit not being the more obvious.

 ### 5. Structure your report back to the team around decision points

 Because interviews with technical users can get deep in the weeds, you want to synthesize the information into actionable items for your team to decide.
-The most helpful structure is to summarize the data in a table with the rows being specific, ideally binary, design choices (e.g. upload CSV or data frames), and the columns being the users' preference.
+I find it most helpful to summarize users' preference in a table with the columns being the users, and the rows being specific, ideally binary, design choices (e.g. upload CSV or data frames).
 Typically, [you won't need to interview more than 5 users](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/), so this table should be compact enough to give an actionable overview.

 Then, I often have a free form paragraph summarizing users' rationale behind their preference, or features that they suggest.
 When our users are technical experts, we do want to take advantage of their design suggestions.

-And that was my experience doing user interview for statistical software.
-The [R client we developed is now open-sourced](https://github.com/civisanalytics/civis-r), and you can see the [IO scheme I've been talking about here](https://github.com/civisanalytics/civis-r/blob/master/R/io.R)!
+And that was my experience doing user interview for statistical software!
+The [R client we developed is now open-sourced](https://github.com/civisanalytics/civis-r), and you can see the [IO scheme I've been talking about here](https://github.com/civisanalytics/civis-r/blob/master/R/io.R).

-[^1]: Civis Analytics has both a department writing softwares for data scientists, and a department of applied data scientists doing consulting works for businesses and organizations.